hollylui/hollylui/README.md

 ### Hi there 👋

+#### About me 🌸
+⭐ I’m Holly Lui.
+I’m currently studing Web Development in DCI (Digital Career Institute) and will be graudated in April 2022.

+🌱 In this course, I learnt HTML5, CSS3, bootstrap, JavaScript, React, Express.js, MongoDB/mongoose, etc.

+#### How to reach me 📫
+You can email me by this address: hollylui@gmail.com
 <!--
 **hollylui/hollylui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.